specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 To set up Microsoft 365 for frontline workers, follow this overall process:

 1. **[Identify your scenarios](#identify-your-scenarios)**: Which scenarios do you want to implement for your frontline workers?
-After you determine which scenarios you want, use the following table to identify the required apps and services for each scenario that you want to implement.
+After you determine which scenarios you want, use the following table to identify the apps and services for each scenario that you want to implement.
 1. **[Set up your environment and core Microsoft 365](#set-up-your-environment-and-core-microsoft-365)**: You can use the deployment guides in the Microsoft 365 admin center to help you set up Microsoft 365.
 Keep reading to learn how to access these guides.
 1. **[Provision users, configure groups, and assign licenses](#provision-users-configure-groups-and-assign-licenses)**: Provision users and create groups in Microsoft Entra ID, then assign frontline licenses to your users.
 1. **[Set up and configure devices](#set-up-and-configure-devices)**: Set up shared and personal devices to work with Microsoft 365 and Microsoft Teams and to allow your frontline workers to communicate more securely within your organization.